SirNancyTheNegative/project-one/README.md

     - Interactive element:
        - Global temperature chart,greenhouse gas could be interacted.
     - About the dashboard:
-       - The dashboard should have 4 sections: ERD Diagram, Global Temperature chart, Greenhouse Gas chart.
+       - The dashboard should have 4 sections: ERD Diagram, Global Temperature chart, Greenhouse Gas chart, and the Temperature map.
 Each section should looks like the example shown in the following slides.
-However, the ERD Diagram remains unchanged.